ABOUT THE SONGS

 ABOUT THE COVER ART

 To Jill Wolski for her amazing photographic skill in taking the picture, and her ongoing work and commitment to Suicide Prevention.
 To Dave Turner Design for his seeing the story in that picture.
 To artist and friend Steev Morgan for his artistic input and design assistance, and to his partner and fellow artist, Catherine Orfald for her artistic input and emotional support.
+To the amazing artist and naturalist Aleta Karstad for her artwork that is inside the CD cover.

 New Orleans Connection